 - Peel, core and chop or slice the apples into chunks.

-- Add the apples to the crockpot with the granulated sugar, brown sugar, vanilla, cinnamon, nutmeg, cloves, and salt.
+- Add the apples to the crockpot with the granulated sugar, brown sugar, lemon juice, vanilla, cinnamon, nutmeg, cloves, and salt.

 - Cover and cook on LOW for 10 hours, stirring every couple of hours until the apples have almost completely broken down and turned dark brown and thick.